josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 ### Add a default route

-When the application starts, the browser's address bar points to the web site's root.
+When the application starts, the address bar in the browser points to the root of the web site.
-That doesn't match any existing route so the router doesn't navigate anywhere.
+That does not match any existing route so the router does not navigate anywhere.
 The space below the `<router-outlet>` is blank.

 To make the application navigate to the dashboard automatically, add the following route to the `routes` array.